 Another area of interest for Lu is rehabilitation for microfracture surgery to repair cartilage lesions.
 Young athletes suffering from trauma-induced cartilage loss are often treated with microfracture surgery, a minimally invasive procedure that creates tiny punctures in the bone to stimulate bone marrow growth in the damaged area.
 Lu is working with physical therapists and orthopedic surgeons to optimize the rehabilitation protocol after surgery and to enhance the deposition and quality of newly repaired tissue at the injury site.

-Sustainable Mobility Theme of the Urban Dynamics Institute at Oak Ridge National Laboratory, and a Senior Researcher with General Motors Global Research & Development.
+ANDREAS MALIKOPOULOS joined UD in 2017.
+Previously, he was the Deputy Director and the Lead of the Sustainable Mobility Theme of the Urban Dynamics Institute at Oak Ridge National Laboratory, and a Senior Researcher with General Motors Global Research & Development.

 The overarching goal of his research is to develop the theory and algorithms for making complex systems able to learn how to improve their performance over time while interacting with their environment.
 Current applications include connected and automated vehicles (CAVs) with the aim of (1) becoming eco-friendly, (2) realizing the optimum performance and efficiency based on consumer’s needs and preferences, and (3) learning how traffic information can positively impact considerations of the environment, traffic safety and traffic congestion.